 Integrated Treatment at CooperRiis: Treating the Whole Person

-At CooperRiis, we apply the findings of evidence-based research to the care of residents with dual diagnosed disorders.
-And, most important, we ask questions and listen when residents tell us their needs.
+At CooperRiis, we apply the findings of evidence-based research to the care of residents with dually diagnosed disorders.
+And most important, we ask questions and listen when residents tell us their needs.
 Some people thrive in group therapy sessions, while others benefit more from one-on-one therapy.
 Overall, we strive to provide a safe, healing environment with minimal triggers for relapse.

 We offer all of the traditional treatments for dual diagnosis such as:

 - Weekly Dual Diagnosis Support Group (run by residents)